- All participants in camp programs must submit a completed medical form at least once per year

 - Signed and dated by doctor within 1 year of first day of camp.
 (In the event that the physical exam falls within the 30 days prior to your week at camp, you may submit the previous year’s physical.)

 - Completed, signed and dated by parent or guardian.
 This is required by the State of Connecticut.

 - If a camper is only prescribed emergency allergy medication (i.e. Epi-Pen or Rescue Inhaler), then only the Emergency Treatment Plan for Allergic Reactions form is required.
 The Authorization for Administration of Medications form is not required.

 - All medications will be given at the health lodge before meals.
 It will be the camper’s responsibility to get there.

 - Adults (18+) with medications: You are permitted to administer your own medications; however, you must store them under lock and key or in the Health Lodge.
 Due to safety regulations, with the exception of Rescue Inhalers and Epi-Pens, no medications may be kept in the campsite(s).

 Make copies of all medical forms prior to submission.
-All medical forms should be submitted to camp at least three weeks prior to your arrival at camp.
+Ideally, all medical forms should be submitted to camp at least two weeks prior to your arrival at camp; if you register less than two weeks in advance, please bring forms to check-in.
+Only one copy is needed for the entire summer.
 The medical form linked from this page can be filled out on the computer using Adobe Reader; many items auto-fill after you enter them the first time.

 Mail all forms to: